-The IMFs reasoning for selling gold is to increase their ability to provide loans to low income countries.
+The creation of IMF’s reasoning for selling gold is to increase their ability to provide loans to low income countries.
 The profits from the sales are distributed to countries who provide assurances that the money will go towards making an equal contribution to support concessional lending to low-income countries.
 Gold sales have also taken place in 1999-2000, 1976-1980, and 1970-1971.

-Overall, the International Monetary Fund is a major player in the worlds economy.
-It plays a big role in fostering financial stability and raising the living standards of all humans.
+Overall, the International Monetary Fund is a major player in the world’s economy.
+It plays a big role in fostering financial stability, enhancing international monetary stability and raising the living standards of all humans.
 This has become necessary following the 2008 financial crisis as well as the current economic crisis affecting the Eurozone.
 At the same time, it provides financial assistance to members for purposes of correcting trade imbalances with other countries.

 Explore the history, role, operations, and effectiveness of IMF conditionality.
 Does it encourage economic and political reform, or does it contribute to financial crises?